TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Project_Proposal.md

 Programming Languages
 * Languages such as Python, C, and C++ can be utilized to develop the software that manages data transmission, encodes/decodes network signals, and determines data storage locations.
 	- Python: Ideal for high-level tasks like data processing and web integration.
+Also critital for machine learning.
 	- C/C++: Essential for low-level programming, such as firmware development and real-time processing.

 Embedded Operating Systems
 * Systems like FreeRTOS or Zephyr can be implemented to provide the framework for managing hardware resources, multitasking, and real-time data processing.

 Networking and Communication Protocols
-* MQTT: A lightweight messaging protocol for seamless communication between the device and external systems.
+* MQTT: A lightweight messaging protocol for seamless communication between the device and external systems such as between the tracking device and an operation server.
 * HTML: Used for designing user interfaces and web-based dashboards.
 * Visual Studio Code: A versatile code editor for software development and debugging.